-- 1. A complete zoning permit application (See Peru Online Resources Page item #zzzz) - 2.
-A site plan sketch on a copy of a survey or a satellite photo of their lot (See Peru Online Resources Page item #zzzz). - 3.
-A written request for a waiver that includes the following: - A brief description of the subject property and proposed land development. - A reference to the dimensional standard from which the applicant is seeking a waiver. - The specific modification that the applicant is requesting. - A narrative addressing each of the criteria that the Zoning Board of Adjustment will use to decide whether to approve the waiver in section 526. - 4.
-If the applicant is requesting a waiver from the setback from a state highway, notice of the hearing must be sent to the Vermont Secretary of Transportation.
+- 1. A complete zoning permit application (See Peru Online Resources Page item #4) - 2.
+A zoning fee (See Peru online Zoning Resources item #5) - 3.
+A site plan sketch on a copy of a survey or a satellite photo of their lot (See Peru Online Resources Page item #6). - 4.
+A written request for a waiver that includes the following: - A brief description of the subject property and proposed land development. - A reference to the dimensional standard from which the applicant is seeking a waiver. - The specific modification that the applicant is requesting. - A narrative addressing each of the criteria that the Zoning Board of Adjustment will use to decide whether to approve the waiver in section 521.

+5. If the applicant is requesting a waiver from the setback from a state highway, notice of the hearing must be sent to the Vermont Secretary of Transportation.